 Digital capabilities are becoming faster every day.
 With more to engage with, it’s no wonder marketers are settling for a site that’s just OK.
-They might not have the means to conduct effective testing and make impact, informed changes.
+They might not have the means to conduct effective testing and make an impact, informed changes.
 But finding these solutions can be tough with the limited attention span that comes with this increase in technology.
 Delivering a good user experience that will keep users hooked requires a new approach.

-UX design is the process of enhancing user satisfaction by improving the usability, efficiency and accessibility of a website.
+UX design is the process of enhancing user satisfaction by improving the usability, efficiency, and accessibility of a website.
 Also, the conversion rate is directly proportional to the UX design of the website.
 Hence, the main emphasis of businesses is to hire the best UX designer.
 But, a good UX design includes much more than an intuitive user flow and an eye-popping layout.
 A great User Experience will instantly elevate the browsing experience of the users.
-This, in turn, will lead to more traffic and increase in conversions.
-Improving your User Experience will convert visitors into leads, buyers and brand advocates.
+This, in turn, will lead to more traffic and an increase in conversions.
+Improving your User Experience will convert visitors into leads, buyers, and brand advocates.

 - Enhance Your Usability

-One of the usability factors my team evaluates is the “thumb zone.”
+One of the usability factors my team evaluates is the “thumb zone”.
 Several tools on the market show where a thumb can reach on your mobile site.
 Sometimes your calls to action or engagement points are out of reach of a user’s thumb when holding a phone.
 If your call to action is in the top right corner, for example, that’s not an easy-to-reach area.
 Users notice if your site is attuned to these details.
 These little details can have a big effect on UX—which affects conversion rates.
 Site speed, for example, can make or break a digital experience.
 How fast is your page loading?
 How quickly can users navigate between pages?
 When they click something, does a new tab load ASAP?
-Are you using single-page application?
+Are you using a single-page application?
 How are you maintaining a fluid process for users?
 My team uses the phrase “slower equals lower” to remind us that slower speeds lower our conversion rates.

 - Optimize Your Content and Organization